Something Awful: History

 Something Awful was created by Richard "Lowtax" Kyanka.
 Kyanka started Something Awful several months before leaving his previous job, after using his "Cranky Steve" persona to write a comedic website update deriding the attitude and work performance of a fellow Planet Quake administrator.
 He moved the "Cranky Steve" personality he had created to the Something Awful site in 1999.
 In the years immediately following Something Awfuls launch, several sponsors, including GameFan and eFront, failed to compensate Kyanka as promised for advertising on the site.

-In 2001, the site began charging 10 dollars for accounts with forum access (which was approximately $ in dollars, although an account still costs $10.00 as of 2025).
+In 2001, the site began charging $10 for accounts with forum access.
 Only members can post messages or threads; to encourage new registrations, the forums are only intermittently viewable by unregistered users.
 The site and forums draw continuous income from fees for new accounts, forum upgrades such as custom avatars and access to the forum archives and search features, and merchandise sales.

 On October 9, 2020, following a backlash from the community in response to allegations that Kyanka was a domestic abuser, Kyanka sold Something Awful to a fifteen-year member and moderator known under the pseudonym of Jeffrey of YOSPOS.
 Following its sale, Kyanka was banned from Something Awful on March 23, 2021.
 On November 9, 2021, Kyanka died by suicide.